bcoin-org/bcash/docs/Design.md

 node.js binding to Pieter Wuille's blazingly fast [libsecp256k1][libsecp256k1] library.

-In the browser, bcoin will use [elliptic][elliptic], the fastest javascript ecdsa implementation.
+In the browser, bcash will use [elliptic][elliptic], the fastest javascript ecdsa implementation.
 It will obviously never beat C and hand-optimized assembly, but it's still usable.

 #### Benefits

 The real feature of javascript is that your code will run almost anywhere.
-With bcoin, we now have a full node that will run on almost any browser, on laptops, on servers, on smartphones, on most devices you can imagine, even by simply visiting a webpage.
+With bcash, we now have a full node that will run on almost any browser, on laptops, on servers, on smartphones, on most devices you can imagine, even by simply visiting a webpage.